jupyter-book/mystmd/packages/jtex/docs/template-rules.md

 | Comments     | `%# #%`    | `{# #}`         |
 | Line Comment | `%%`       | `##`            |

-Statements can be if-blocks or for-loops, a minimal freeform LaTeX example illustrating these would be:
+Statements can be if-blocks or for-loops, a minimal freeform $\LaTeX$ example illustrating these would be:

 ```latex
 \documentclass{article}